mrash/afl-cov/README.md

 [AFL-lcov-web-report]: doc/AFL_lcov_web_report.png "AFL lcov web report"

+### Parallelized AFL Execution
+With the 0.4 release, `afl-cov` supports parallelized execution runs of `afl-fuzz`.
+All that is required is to point `afl-cov -d sync_dir` at the top level sync directory that is used by all `afl-fuzz` instances (`afl-fuzz -o sync_dir`).
+The coverage results are calculated globally across all fuzzing instances, and in `--live` mode new instances will be added to the coverage results as they are created.

 ### Other Examples
 The workflow above is probably the main strategy for using `afl-cov`.
 However, additional use cases are supported such as: